marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index CSS}}

 It defines the document ((title)) and includes a style sheet, which defines a few styles to, among other things, make sure there is some space between talks.

-At the bottom, it adds a heading at the top of the page and loads the script that contains the ((client))-side application.
+Then it adds a heading at the top of the page and loads the script that contains the ((client))-side application.

 ### Actions